ViMaSter/courtengine/docs/index.md

 Download Love2D: https://love2d.org/

-on MacOS:Recommended to add 'alias love="/Applications/love.app/Contents/MacOS/love"' to your '~/.bash_profile'see https://love2d.org/wiki/Getting_Startedfor more information

 - Clone the repository
-- Drag and drop it onto Love2D, or run it from the command line
+- Drag and drop the unzipped folder onto the Love2D application icon, or run it from the command line
-- To run from the command line on MacOS, cd into the directory and use `love .`
+- To run from the command line on MacOS, first make sure you have Love2D in your Applications folder.
+Then open Terminal, cd into the directory and paste this command: `/Applications/love.app/Contents/MacOS/love .`

+See https://love2d.org/wiki/Getting_Started for more detailed information, and for other operating systems not listed.